A Real-Time DDS-Based Chest X-Ray Decision Support System for Resource-Constrained Clinics: Literature Review

-Systems that require connecting real-time and non-real-time components, such as military applications where Combat Management Systems (CMS) must interface with Command and Control (C2) systems, exhibit an additional layer of middleware complexity.
-Dalkıran et al. \cite{dalkiran2021automated} examined the JMS-DDS hybrid technique, which combines DDS with Java Message Service (JMS) to provide smooth communication between real-time and non-real-time systems.
-This combination offers a special benefit: JMS enables the flexibility of asynchronous messaging for jobs that don't require real-time communication, while DDS guarantees real-time communication.
-This makes it possible to integrate complicated systems without sacrificing real-time guarantees, which is crucial for military applications where coordination and speed are vital.
-However, there are certain drawbacks to this integration, most notably its dependence on the Java environment, which may limit the solution's versatility in more general contexts.
-JMS-DDS is more suited for hybrid real-time systems than FastDDS and CycloneDDS, which are more platform-neutral but do not provide the same degree of integration with non-real-time components.
+Systems that integrate real-time and non-real-time components, such as military applications where Combat Management Systems (CMS) must interface with Command and Control (C2) systems, or healthcare environments where diagnostic decision-support systems interact with hospital information and billing platforms, introduce additional middleware complexity.
+Dalkıran et al. \cite{dalkiran2021automated} investigated a JMS–DDS hybrid architecture that combines the Data Distribution Service (DDS) with the Java Message Service (JMS) to enable communication between time-critical and non–time-critical system components.
+In this approach, JMS provides flexible asynchronous messaging for non-real-time tasks, while DDS supports deterministic communication for real-time data exchange.
+This separation allows complex systems to be integrated while preserving real-time behavior for critical components, which is essential in safety-critical domains such as military and healthcare environments where coordination and responsiveness are paramount.
+However, reliance on the Java ecosystem introduces limitations in terms of portability and deployment flexibility.
+As a result, JMS–DDS architectures are particularly suited for hybrid real-time systems, whereas DDS-only solutions such as FastDDS and CycloneDDS remain more platform-neutral but offer less native support for integrating non-real-time messaging components.